stovmascript/react-native-version/README.md

 ```
 -h, --help                output usage information
 -V, --version             output the version number
 -a, --amend               Amend the previous commit.
 Also updates the latest Git tag to point to the amended commit.
-This is done automatically when react-native-version is run from the "postversion" npm script.
+This is done automatically when react-native-version is run from the "version" or "postversion" npm script.
 Use "--never-amend" if you never want to amend.
 --skip-tag                For use with "--amend" if you don't want to update Git tags
 -A, --never-amend         Never amend the previous commit
 -b, --increment-build     Only increment build number